anu1217/container_files/apptainer_files/dagmc_openmc_uw_hpc/readme.md

 On the UW HPC cluster.

 This will build the image using `dagmc_openmc.def` and place the finished image `dagmc_openmc.sif` in this directory.
 That image can then be used to run future jobs.
 See the top level readme for how to run a job with an Apptainer image.

+For details on the UW HPC cluster, see their [webpage](https://chtc.cs.wisc.edu/uw-research-computing/hpc-overview).